Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 Another attractive value proposition for the fingerprint EMV card is that biometry is an identification method, while a PIN code is an authentication method.

 The cardholder can share a PIN with other persons but can't do that with biometric data.

-Issuers can utilize biometric identification to ensure that the genuine cardholder really receives the card usage benefits.
+Issuers can utilise biometric identification to ensure that the genuine cardholder receives the card usage benefits.

 The good news?

 Social security benefits can be distributed via an EMV payment card.

 - This method doesn't affect the card's EMV payment performance.

 - It does provide concrete cardholder's identification

 The Thales Gemalto biometric payment card: key features

 Thales holds patents for powered devices without using a battery and has made this choice for its biometric payment card.